 All issues relevant to a specific service (in relation to the customer) can be covered.
 Applies to all customers that contract the same service — for example, contracting IT support services for everyone who uses a particular IP telephony provider.

 Using a multi-level structure for a large organization reduces the duplication of effort while still providing customization for customers and services.
 Therefore, corporate-level SLAs apply to everybody and every department in that organization; customer level SLAs apply to the department, and so on.

 Let’s use another example.
 Say we are a beverages provider, with tea, coffee, and juices in our service portfolio.
-If customer A wants a tea to be provided every morning and evening, coffee before and after lunch, and juices during lunch hours, that’s the customer-specific SLA we have signed with that particular customer and that’s how we price the offering.
+If customer A wants the tea to be provided every morning and evening, coffee before and after lunch, and juices during lunch hours, that’s the customer-specific SLA we have signed with that particular customer, and that’s how we price the offering.

 On the other hand, if we also have a stand where we offer juices throughout the day but at fixed prices and where customers B and C can source their needs, this is a service-based SLA.

-So what does a SLA document typically consist of?
-Aspects of the service including responsibilities, quality, and availability are agreed on between the service provider and service user.
+So what does an SLA document typically consist of?
+Aspects of the service, including responsibilities, quality, and availability, are agreed on between the service provider and service user.
 Therefore, you should make sure that you can deliver the promised product at the promised time.